How the Rolex Daytona destroyed the watch market

 The typical consumer experience tended to go a little like this.
-You want a Submariner?
+Do you want a Submariner?
 Forget it!
 Air-King- Sure buddy.
 But surely the two-tone sports model was available?
 Nope!
 Think again, all gone.
 Alright, I guess I’ll settle for a big Datejust.
 No way sir, maybe with a year wait time.
-After complete despair you would end up with a 34mm lady two-tone diamond dial Datejust.
+After complete despair, you would end up with a 34mm lady two-tone diamond dial Datejust.

 How to get your dream Rolex in three easy steps

 What do you actually have to do to buy the Rolex you want?
 Look no further than this simple three-step process.
 It doesn’t guarantee you the watch you want but it will make you question whether you have a kink for masochism.

 Calling the weird connection between the Rolex AD and their simping customers a relationship is about as accurate as saying a hooker loves you.
 The dynamic is completely one-sided and focused on getting your cash out of your wallet.

 The internet will have you believe that in order to build a relationship it is important you visit the store multiple times, introduce yourself and your watch collection, and strike up a chat with the sales reps.